 The child who is going on to a school with a class size of 42 is every bit as worried about getting lost or not having friends as the child who is going to a school with a class of 420.
 And, within two or three days at the new school, both children are equally reassured that they will have friends and that getting lost is a temporary condition which people are happy to help them through.

-Further down the educational road, alumni have attended a variety of excellent colleges and universities.
-We have provided a list of the secondary schools and the colleges and universities to which our alumni have matriculated.
+We have provided a list of the secondary schools to which our alumni have matriculated over the past several years.